openstack-archive/searchlight/doc/source/indexingservice.rst

 finished, both aliases are pointed solely at the new index and the old index is deleted.

-This mechanism requires that ALL plugins in a resource group are indexed together.
-When it's desired to index individual types, an optimization copies existing data directly from the old index to the new one to avoid going to each service API.
+It is important to note that zero-downtime reindexing requires that **all** plugins in a resource group are indexed together.
+When it's desired to index an individual resource type, an optimization copies existing data directly from the old index to the new one to avoid re-harvesting the data from each service API.

 .. note::
   Due to some limitations discovered during the Mitaka release, indexing into